TU-plogan/kp-editions/README.md

 Available formats: TXT, XHTML, TEI-XML

-CC-BY-SA-4.0 License

-## Updates
+### Updates
+(4-Oct-2022) The 7th edition is available in a TXT version.
-(27 May 2021) Text is in preparation for release in early 2022.
-See https://tu-plogan.github.io/index.html for more information.
+(9-Jun-2022) Text is in preparation for release.
+See the [Nineteenth-Century Knowledge Project](https://tu-plogan.github.io/index.html) for more information.

-Funding from the National Endowment for the Humanities.
-Created in 1965 as an independent federal agency, the National Endowment for the Humanities supports research and learning in history, literature, philosophy, and other areas of the humanities by funding selected, peer-reviewed proposals from around the nation.
-Additional information about the National Endowment for the Humanities and its grant programs is available at: www.neh.gov.
+### Licenses

+All text and text encoding of this project is licensed under [Attribution 4.0 International](http://creativecommons.org/licenses/by/4.0/?ref=chooser-v1) (CC-BY-4.0).
+The source code for all software is licensed under the [MIT License](https://mit-license.org/) (MIT).

+### Funding
+We are grateful for support from the [National Endowment for the Humanities](https://securegrants.neh.gov/publicquery/main.aspx?f=1&gn=HAA-261228-18); the College of Liberal Arts and the Office of the Provost at Temple University, and Temple University Libraries; the Metadata Research Center and the College of Computing and Informatics at Drexel University; the [Institute of Museum and Library Services](https://www.imls.gov/) through the LEADS Program at Drexel.